-Polaris: GSA's New Small Business IT Contract
+Polaris: GSA's Small Business IT Contract

-Why Was the Polaris Contract Created?
+What is the Polaris Contract Vehicle?

 The initial idea for Polaris came about when GSA canceled the Alliant 2 Small Business contract in July 2020.
 Like Alliant 2, Polaris is one of GSA’s small business Governmentwide Acquisition Contracts (GWACs) that offers government agencies an efficient way to procure highly qualified small business IT service providers.